jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-15.md

 $$5\sqrt[3]{\vphantom{1}}a$$ instead of $$\sqrt[3]{\vphantom{1}}a$$:
 hence ∛16 is equal to 2∛2, because 16 is equal to 8·2.

-**167.** When a number proposed is negative, its cube root is not subject to the same difficulties that occurred in treating of square roots; for, since the cubes of negative numbers are negative, it follows that the cube roots of negative numbers are also negative thus ∛-8 is equal to -2, and
+<span class="art">167</span> When a number proposed is negative, its cube root
+is not subject to the same difficulties that occurred in treating of square roots; for, since the cubes of negative numbers are negative, it follows that the cube roots of negative numbers are also negative thus ∛-8 is equal to -2, and
 ∛-27 to -3.
 It follows also, that ∛-12 is the same as -∛12, and that $$\sqrt[3]{\vphantom{1}}-a$$ may be expressed by $$-\sqrt[3]{\vphantom{1}}a$$.
-Whence
-we see that the sign -, when it is found after the sign of the cube root, might also have been placed before it.
+Whence we see that the sign -, when it is found after the sign of the cube root, might also have been placed before it.
 We are not therefore led here to impossible, or imaginary numbers, which happened in considering the square roots of negative numbers.